ETC-A/etca-spec/extensions/double-word-operations/README.md

 - Operations that modify flags _must_ modify them as if the operation was for 32 bit values.
 - Memory stores in this mode _must_ only affect the 32 bit section that is being written to.
 - Memory stores with the SS bits set to 01 _must_ only affect the 16 bit section that is being written to
+- Memory address alignment in this mode is 4 bytes

 # Added Instructions